viamrobotics/docs/docs/fleet/locations.md

 ### Delete a location

-You can delete a location that is _empty of robots_ by clicking the trash can icon next to the location name at the top of the page for that location.
+You can delete a location that is _empty of machines_ by clicking the trash can icon next to the location name at the top of the page for that location.
-The icon will not appear if there are any robots in the location.
+The icon will not appear if there are any machines in the location.